Sensory Integration

 Neurological process of organizing info

-from body and environment for use in
+environment for use in

 daily life